The ROI of Marketing: How Sarasota Businesses Should Measure What's Working

 The hardest part of measuring marketing ROI is making decisions with imperfect data.
 Most small businesses do not have enough volume to reach statistical significance in 30 days.
 A campaign that generated two leads in its first month is not a failure.
 It may simply need more time.

-A useful decision framework: if a channel has been running for at least 60 days and its CPL is more than 50 percent above your target, pause it and investigate before cutting it entirely.
+A useful decision framework: if a channel has been running long enough to produce meaningful data and its CPL remains above your target, pause it and investigate before cutting it entirely.
 If a channel is consistently producing leads at or below your target CPL, increase the budget incrementally, no more than 20 percent at a time, and monitor for CPL inflation as you scale.

 Cut channels that have been running for 90 days or more with zero conversions and no clear explanation.
 Do not cut channels because they feel slow.
 Cut them because the data says they are not working after a fair trial period.